@gitlab-com/business-technology

 Our department focuses on managing the framework of how GitLab procures, implements, integrates, secures, exports analytics, and supports our tech stack applications while providing strategic enablement and integration support for all departments and team members that allows us to scale efficiently, SAFEly, and securely.

-As we move from Foundation to Scale as a Business Technology organization, we will continue to take a fresh look at how we assess our application landscape and apply our heat map methodology.
+As we move from Foundation to Scale as an IT organization, we will continue to take a fresh look at how we assess our application landscape and apply our heat map methodology.

-The broader Finance and Business Technology team is focused on the priciples of Break Down Silos, Be the Solution, Architect and Iterate, and Lead with Data.
-The Business Technology team also lives by the following philosophy.
+The broader Finance and Business Technology team is focused on the principles of Break Down Silos, Be the Solution, Architect and Iterate, and Lead with Data.
+The IT team also lives by the following philosophy.

 As GitLab has grown organically, several departments and functional groups have their own System Administrators ("System Owners") to handle day-to-day management of the tech stack applications that are specific to that department or functional group, within the framework of organization-wide compliance, infrastructure, and security best practices.